Assessing the Threat of a Collision Using the Advanced CAT Tool

 Maximum Order 0

-4. Clear the Truncate to Gravity Field Size check box in the Solid Tides field.
+3. Clear the Truncate to Gravity Field Size check box in the Solid Tides panel.

-5. Clear the Use check boxes for Sun and Moon in the Third Body Gravity field.
+4. Clear the Use check boxes for Sun and Moon in the Third Body Gravity panel.

-10. Click OK to close the Force Model Properties window.
+5. Click OK to accept your changes and to close the Force Model Properties - Secondary dialog box.

 Propagating covariance

 HPOP is capable of propagating the state error covariance matrix as it is propagating ephemeris.
 The state error covariance matrix represents the uncertainty in the vehicle's position and velocity.
-You can then have STK report and graph the vehicle's position covariance submatrix and display it in the 3D Graphics window over time.
+You can then have the STK application report and graph the vehicle's position covariance sub matrix and display it in the 3D Graphics window over time.

 A second contributor to state error covariance growth is force model mismodeling.
 The force model environment modeled by the software, chosen by you to best represent the force environment, does not precisely model the actual forces experienced by the vehicle.
 In orbit determination software that uses Kalman or related filters, force model mismodeling contributes to covariance growth through process noise models that aim to characterize the uncertainty of the modeling itself.
 Because HPOP does not have all the data needed to do this sophisticated analysis, it uses a simpler scheme to account for some force model mismodeling called "consider analysis."